How to Arrange Hospice

 Periods of Care

 Because of the uncertainty and the time-limited nature of end of life care, hospice is delivered in periods of care lasting 90 days initially, then 60 days thereafter.
 At the start of each period the hospice medical director must recertify the patient, based on continuing need.
 There is no limit on the number of times a person may be recertified for an additional 60 days.
-A patient or legal guardian may chose to stop hospice at any time, and has the right to switch providers once during each certified period of hospice care.
+A patient or legal guardian may choose to stop hospice at any time, and has the right to switch providers once during each certified period of hospice care.

 How to Pay for Hospice